It’s about time to do a proper in-depth review of stock broker DEGIRO as many of you have been asking for my opinion.

-The fees you pay as a commission when executing a transaction really differs based on the country you are in and the stock market you invest in.
+The fees you pay as a commission when executing a transaction really differ based on the country you are in and the stock market you invest in.

-As an example, I have personally found the fees for trading on the US stock market (i.e. SP500) very low.
+Having said that, I find the fees for trading on the US stock market (i.e. SP500) very low.
 Sometimes I pay only 52 cents for a single transaction when buying for instance a few shares of Johnson & Johnson.

 According to DEGIRO´s website, their fees are up to 80% cheaper than other brokers.
 Click here to check the full comparison.

-I can personally confirm that, because I also own shares at Binck Bank NV.
+I can personally confirm that, because I also own shares at SaxoBank.
 There I pay a minimum of 8 Euro per transaction, no matter the country I buy shares from.

-DEGIRO also offers you a selection of ETFs which you can trade for free.
+DEGIRO also offers you a selection of ETFs that you can trade at zero commissions (currency, external products, and spread costs may apply).
 Check the full available list here: degiro.co.uk/fees/commission-free-etfs

 Other costs to be aware of

-There are few costs that have surprised me in the past and there are 2 specific costs which I would like you to be aware of.
+There are a few costs that have surprised me in the past and there are 2 specific costs of which I would like you to be aware.

 1. Annual DEGIRO Exchange Connectivity Fees.